We’ve made it easy for you to get a headstart on building the menu that suits your family.

 Cream of Chicken Soup + Meat Pizza + Chantzy’s Cowboy Steaks (Best of Kosher) + Cipollini Onions

-You can stretch your cowboy steaks by filling them up first with a substantial soup and a meaty starter.
+You can stretch your cowboy steaks by filling your guests first – with a substantial soup and a meaty starter.

 A hearty meal, finished with a light refreshing dessert.
 Back ribs are a great value in meat.
 Bake them slow until they’re super soft and they’re comparable to more expensive meats.